 Commercial Trucks Have a Number of Risk Factors

-Truck driving training has improved a great deal over the last few decades.
-With more vehicles on the road, a better understanding of what long-haul trucking can do to drivers, and a greater focus on work/life balance for truckers have all contributed to improving the safety and statistics of truckers.
-However, the risk factors continue to be prevalent and difficult to mitigate given the unpredictability of other drivers, as well as other truck drivers on the road.
+Truck driver training has greatly improved over the last few decades.
+There is an increased awareness of what long-haul trucking can do to drivers.
+That, coupled with a greater focus on work/life balance have all contributed to improving truck driver safety.
+However, certain risk factors continue to be prevalent:

 Trucks have bigger blind spots than ordinary cars.

-Due to the oversized trailers and cargo that big rigs carry, a driver’s ability to see to the end of the vehicle is limited.
-Unlike regular cars and trucks, which also have blind spots, truck drivers of big rigs have to content with larger blind spots which means that they cannot see approaching traffic from behind them as they drive on the road.
-This often results in sideswiping accidents where a small vehicle is hit by a truck because the driver of the big rig couldn’t see the small car in their blind spot.
+In a big rig, a driver’s ability to see to the end of the vehicle is limited.
+Unlike regular cars and trucks, which also have blind spots, commercial truck drivers have to contend with much larger blind spots which means that many times, they cannot see traffic approaching from behind or the sides.

 Big rigs take longer to speed up and slow down.